Interpretable models for forecasting high-dimensional functional time series: Model fitting

 \subsection{Model fitting via one-way functional analysis of variance}

-Like many developed nations, females generally have lower mortality rates than males at all ages in Japan \citep{Ikeda2011}.
+Like many developed nations, females generally have lower mortality rates than males at all ages in Japan \citep{Ikeda11}.
 Since females and males are biologically different \citep{Rogers2010}, we treat each of them separately.
-Thus, we apply one-way functional ANOVA to decompose the residual functions into a grand effect, a row effect, and the remainder term.
+Thus, we apply one-way FANOVA to decompose the residual functions into a grand effect, a row effect, and the remainder term.

-In Figure~\ref{fig:3}, we present the decomposition terms obtained from the one-way functional ANOVA.
-For either females or males, the functional grand effects are very close to zero.
-In contrast, the functional row effects reveal cross-region heterogeneity, more so for the male data.
+In Figure~\ref{fig:3}, we present the decomposition terms obtained from the one-way FANOVA.
+For either females or males, the functional row effects reveal cross-region heterogeneity, more so for the male data.